 - Tech specs (CPU, GPU, hard disk, etc.)

 This method is surprisingly accurate when done well.
-Fingerprint is 99.5% accurate at identifying returning users and assigning them a unique visitorID.
+Fingerprint is highly accurate at identifying returning users and assigning them a unique visitorID.
 You can use this ID to associate fraud patterns with specific visitors and block them as needed.

 Privacy in the Modern Browser